opencog/opencog/examples/pln/inference-control-learning/README.md

      dp1 ... dpn
 ```

-where Pi is the probability that rule i is equal or better than all
+where `Pi` is the probability that rule i is equal or better than all
-the others.
-1(.) is the function returning 1 iff its expression is
+the others. `1(.)` is the function returning 1 iff its expression is
 true, 0 otherwise.

-Such an integration is computationally expensive, O(m^n) where m is
+Such an integration is computationally expensive, `O(m^n)` where `m`
-the number of bins used to discretize the integral.
-Fortunately it can
+is the number of bins used to discretize the integral.
+Fortunately it
-be greatly simplified.
-First the expression inside 1(.)  merely limits
+can be greatly simplified.
+First the expression inside `1(.)` merely
-the range of the integration variables different than pi.
-Without loss
+limits the range of the integration variables different than
-of generality we can assume that this variable is p1, we get
+`pi`.
+Without loss of generality we can assume that this variable is
+`p1`, we get

 ```
 P1 = I1_0^1 I2_0_^p1 ...
 In_0_^p1 pdf1(p1)*...*pdfn(pn) dp1 ... dpn